f13babylon/f13babylon/README.md

 ## CONTRIBUTING

-Please see our community discord for information on contributing!
-Also, contributing.md.
+Please see (.github/CONTRIBUTING.md) OR our Discord!

 ## DISCLAIMER